martinmoene/martin-moene.blogspot.com/How to install Visual Studio 6 on Windows 8.1/Readme.md

 <a id="compatibility"></a>
 Prevent compatibility check interception
 ------------------------------------------
-Trying to run MSDEV.EXE now will result in a
+Trying to run MSDEV.EXE now will result in a *Microsoft (R) Developer Studio has stopped working* dialog.
+To cure this:

 - Rename `MSDEV.EXE` to `MSDEV8.EXE`
 	`MSDEV.EXE` is located in C:\Program Files (x86)\Microsoft Visual Studio\Common\MSDev98\Bin
 - On `MSDEV8.EXE`, change Properties, Compatibility to: *Windows 7*